Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 • These are the only member of their Genus.

-• They got their scientific name Chrmatopelma from two words, chromato meaning color and pelma means “fur” in Latin.
+• They got their scientific name, Chrmatopelma, from two words, chromato meaning color and pelma meaning “fur” in Latin.

-• They can live up to 30 degree Celcius in high temperatue.
+• They can live up to 30 degrees Celsius in high temperatures.

 • The spiderlings look very different from adults.